-After months or years of trying for a baby, many couples are surprised to learn that male factor infertility could be one reason they’ve been unable to get pregnant.
-To get the complete picture of the causes behind infertility, it’s important for both partners to be evaluated by a fertility specialist.
+After months or years of trying for a baby, many couples are surprised to learn male factor infertility could be the cause.
+To get the complete picture, it’s important for both partners get an evaluation with a fertility specialist.

 Whether infertility is due to a female or male issue – or a combination of both – our Tennessee fertility center can help.
-If you are one of roughly half of infertile couples diagnosed with male factor, we offer several excellent male infertility treatments that help you conceive a baby with your own genetic material.
+If you are one of roughly half of infertile couples facing male factor, we offer several excellent male infertility treatments to help you conceive a baby with your own genetic material.

 Male infertility treatment options

 There are many causes of male infertility, and many of them can be overcome with the right treatment plan.
-Male infertility treatment at our Tennessee fertility center has helped countless men become biological fathers, in spite of having:
+Male infertility treatment at our Tennessee fertility center has helped countless men become biological fathers in the face of different fertility challenges.

 - Too few sperm